ami619847/game_client/README.md

-# Tic Tac Toe front end
+# FightClub Game Server

+It was a group of 2 developers project.

-This is the frontend for the game starter in which you can play Tic Tac Toe with a friend.
-It's build using the standard `create-react-app` so the usual `yarn start` can be used.
+This is the frontend for the game starter in which you can play FightClub game with a friend.
+It's build using the standard React, Redux and Maerial UI.

 The backend (server) of this project must be running for the app to function correctly.

+## Running

+* Download the app
+* Install the dependencies using `yarn install`
+* `yarn start`